DouweHorsthuis/Mixed-effect-models/Mixed-effect-models-explained.md

 options(scipen=999)#no scientific notations
 ```

-### What do you need to define
+### What do you need to define {#what-do-you-need-to-define}

 We need to load data from a .csv file, or a .text file.
-We haven’t
-tested, but `library(R.matlab)` and `readMat("filename")` to do the same
-with a MATLAB file.
+We haven't tested, but `library(R.matlab)` and `readMat("filename")` to do the same with a MATLAB file.
 This file should have a couple of things:

-1. Dependent variable; such as amplitude from trial by trial data from
+1. Dependent variable; such as amplitude from trial by trial data from individual subjects
-    individual subjects

     -   This should be a single value per trial

-    -   The more factors you want to include in your model, the more
-        trials you need per participant.
-If you have too few the model
+    -   The more factors you want to include in your model, the more trials you need per participant.
+If you have too few the model won't complete.
-        won’t complete.

 2. Fixed factor; such as